How Many Whole Numbers Are There

 1. Use Visual Aids and Manipulatives

 Explanation: Visual aids and manipulatives, such as number lines, counters, and blocks, can help visualize the concept of whole numbers, especially for young learners.
 These tools make abstract concepts more concrete and easier to understand.
 Example: When teaching addition, use counters to physically combine two groups of numbers.
-For example, to illustrate 3 + 2 = 5, have the learner combine three counters with two counters and count the total.
+Take this: to illustrate 3 + 2 = 5, have the learner combine three counters with two counters and count the total.

 2. Practice Number Patterns and Sequences